top of page

-I'm a writer, reporter, and freelance producer at BBC World Service Radio in London.
+I'm a writer, reporter, and producer at BBC World Service Radio in London.

 In 2023, I was shortlisted for an Amnesty Media Award in the Written Category for my investigation with Afghan reporter Matiullah Shirzad: How women and children became the silent victims of an Afghan drug crisis.